LoftusN13/ms3-pickyourpoison/README.md

 ---
 ## <p align="center">**Features**</p>
 All features on the site have been put in place to make the user's experience as smooth and simple as possible.
 As mentioned earlier, it is designed to allow users to complete whatever task they have come to the site to do in an efficient way.
 It is visually consistent and responsive to keep the user comfortable.
 The same navigation bar and footer are present on all pages of the site to ensure navigation ease and consistency.
+All links change appearance when hovered over to confirm they are links.

 #### Home Page
 - The landing page contains a hero image to set the overall tone of site.